 Takes a deep breath and exhales.
 Pauses for a moment.
 Then begins to type.

 It’s been months now.
 It feels longer, like this has always been my life.
 If you knew what rages inside me you, too, would see the flat cloud formation at the top of the storm.
-I rain over myself, pull up the rotten roots, violently sweep everything out of my heart.
+I rain over myself, pull up all the roots, violently sweep everything out of my heart.
 Something’s got to give.
 I’ve always been the kind of girl attracted to darkness like mosquitoes are to light.
-I’m not proud of it, but I learnt to embrace and confess my affinities.
 I like a good fight with life.
 You can never win, but you can’t get any closer to sharing the reins with God either – even if you know you’re going in the wrong direction and will have to give them back.
 What can I say?
 The voice of reason is soft, and my heart is so fucking loud.

 This year has been the hardest one.
 Days blurred into one another.
 Pick one, pick every single one and you too can laugh at the pattern.
 The more I stare into it, the more my field of vision shrinks until I feel I’m looking at a narrow band of light that’s burning my eyes.
 The pain is real, only it doesn’t take place up there.
 It’s the pain of possibility, vulnerability, and risk.
-‘Once you stop feeling it, you’ve lost your best chance to make a difference,’ said Stephen King.
-I read those words three times, then turn out the only light in the room and go back to bed, trying to tie new strings together.
-‘What difference?’ and ‘How do I make it stop?’ and ‘Do I want it to stop?’
+“Once you stop feeling it, you’ve lost your best chance to make a difference,” said Stephen King.
+I read those words three times, then turned off the only light in the room and tried to tie new strings together.
+“What difference?” and “How do I make it stop?” and “Do I want it to stop?”